GPS Technology Fundamentals in Fleet Management

 Real-Time Tracking and Location Services

 GPS tracking systems update vehicle locations every 30-60 seconds.
 Digital maps display real-time position data for entire fleets.
 Geographic information systems overlay additional data layers for route analysis.
-Map interfaces show vehicle status, direction, and speed.

-• Real-time location updates every 30-60 seconds
+• Vehicle location updates every 30-60 seconds for real-time visibility

-• Traffic data integration for route optimization
+• Live traffic integration for dynamic route optimization

 Fleet management real-time tracking dashboard